Shihan150/iloscar/README.md

     5. Provide a name for your experiment and run it.
-I name it as Zeebe2009 here.
+I name it Zeebe2009 here.
 ![image](https://github.com/Shihan150/iloscar/assets/57557675/1171abab-39c3-4999-9415-fa96c20f1fcb)

-    6. The running information will be displayed in the following chunck.
+    6. The running information will be displayed in the following chunk.
 <img width="926" alt="image" src="https://github.com/Shihan150/iloscar/assets/57557675/b32fb30d-6b34-4eeb-8a72-3d5d6c8fc83b">

     7. Once the integration is complete, the final steady state will be saved to the file specified in Table 4 ('petm_steady.dat' in this case).